1975 spring offensive: Conclusion

 By 3 May 1975, North Vietnamese forces controlled all of South Vietnam, just 55 days after opening their attack on Buôn Ma Thuột.

 Since the end of the war, there has been much historical recrimination and discussion as to how and why such a lopsided victory had occurred.
 Four main lines of thought have remained particularly viable, all of which possess some validity, but all are also open to argument.

 The first argument is that the Paris Peace Accords that ended the direct American participation in the war was seriously flawed, because it permitted the North Vietnamese to maintain their forces within territorial South Vietnam after the signing of the agreement, thereby dooming the ceasefire.

 The second argument is that the refusal of the United States government to take promised military action in the face of North Vietnamese violations of the ceasefire was key to the defeat.
 Adherents to this claim believed that South Vietnam could have been saved by another U.S. bombing campaign.
 The conflict between the executive and legislative branches of the American government, already severe before Operation Linebacker II in 1972, was only more exasperating during 1975, when a new campaign would probably only have provoked even more Congressional outrage.

 The third cause of the defeat was that the U.S. Congress simply wrote off and abandoned the Saigon government.
+Richard Nixon later stated that the collapse should be laid solely at the door of a "Congress [which] refused to fulfill our obligations [and that this] tragic and irresponsible action" was to blame for losing of the war.
+General Viên also believed that "it was the cutback in U.S. military aid that accelerated the process and made defeat inevitable."
 Material shortages were indeed severe, and might explain, for example, why the Central Highlands had to be abandoned, but they do not explain the flight of senior South Vietnamese generals that led to complete collapse.
 Historian Arnold Isaacs, who was on the scene in South Vietnam at the time, believed that "The psychological damage of the aid cuts was almost certainly greater than the real ...
 Even with the full amounts requested by the executive, South Vietnam could not have done more than preserve the battlefield deadlock for another year, after which the whole exhausting debate would need to be replayed yet again – and in a presidential election year."